 Students take courses in all these areas within a flexible program that allows them to take additional classes in areas of individual interest.
 Currently, the Department counts about 150 majors.
 No audition is required for the major.

 PLEASE NOTE: We now offer a Minor in Theater!
-Please visit our page for further details!
+Please visit our minor page for further details!

 Students in the program gain expertise in all the fundamental areas of theatrical art in graduated sequences of study designed to bring into focus rigorous critical thinking, precise methods of research, and imaginative expression.

 Although theater majors often focus in on a specific area of the field, such as performance, design and production, directing, or dramaturgy, the major is designed to give students experience in all areas of theater.
 Students leave the department superbly trained, with a well-rounded base of knowledge that makes them competitive candidates for employment as well as graduate study.
 In addition to coursework, students participate in productions, serving as actors, designers, stage managers, directors and dramaturgs, both in our season and in independent undergraduate productions and informal events.
 Undergraduate theater majors also participate in many special events designed to supplement the curriculum, ranging from hands-on master classes with guest professionals to career-development workshops.

 A student who completes the BA in Theater at UMass will be able to:

 Students also benefit tremendously from the Five-College Consortium.
 UMass is located down the road from four renowned liberal arts colleges: Smith College, Mount Holyoke College, Hampshire College and Amherst College.
 This consortium enables students to take courses or participate in productions at any of the other member schools at no extra charge.
 There are also several Five-College programs, including those in Dance and Film, which offer courses on the five campuses to all students.